wahpiangle/Shopping-Cart/frontend/src/README.md

 To do:
+- Frontend update to change cart to login button instead of nav li

 - Feature to assign cart to user
     - Feature to add product to cart
     - Feature to remove product from cart